shashankkaran/elitmus/README.md

 ## Addtional Information:

-* The app is hosted on firebase.
-You can visit the app [here](https://elitmus-163bf.web.app/).
+* The app is hosted on netlify.
+You can visit the app [here](https://elitmus-treasure-hunt-shashank.netlify.app/).

-* If you find it difficult to solve the puzzle and want to get the solution anyway, you can use my [Sudoku Solution App](https://sudoku-solver-a4f72.web.app/) to do so.